jeremyBanks/save/README.md

     -q, --quiet
             Decrease log verbosity.
 May be used multiple times

+    -s, --squash <SQUASH_COMMITS>
+            Squash/amend previous commit(s), instead of adding a new one.

+            By default, `--squash` will behave like `git commit --amend`, only replacing the most recent commit.
+However, specifying a larger number such as `--squash=2` will squash that many recent first-parents (and any current changes) into a single commit.
+If any of those commits are merges, any non-squashed parents will be added as parents of the squashed commit.
+Any additional authors will be included in Co-Authored-By footers.

+            [default: 0]

     -t, --step <STEP_SECONDS>
             Seconds of timestamp allocated for each commit to search.